LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * If you understand HTML and/or ARIA, feel free to examine the DOM, feel free to validate the HTML at [the HTML validator](https://validator.w3.org/), which may help highlight some issues
 * Don't get too hung up on the tools, they can only get you so far and honestly, they won't get you far at all, here
 * Record your notes, just type them up somewhere, for comparison later, don't even worry too much if you don't know which SC to fail something against, just do what you can
-* We have tonnes of guides on here now, feel free to consult them or indeed, any other accessibility-related websites, if you find a anything that smells funny
+* If you find anything that smells funny we have tonnes of guides on here, feel free to consult them or indeed, any other accessibility-related websites, to learn a bit about the issue
 * You tested an element on one page, it now appears on another, it looks the same, but is is?
 * Take your time, it's not a race, it's a learning exercise